ShogoOkamoto/chatgpt-scraping/README.md

-# ChatGPTScraping
+# chatgpt-scraping
-Scraping html pages using ChatGPT to obtain structured data.
+Scrape html pages using ChatGPT to obtain structured data.